luisa-brueser/first_homework_OpenSourceEnergyModeling/README.md

-# first_homework_OpenSourceEnergyModeling
+# Simple two-level temperature controller

-Repo as first homework of the Lecture in Spring 2020
+This repo was created as a homework for a class of on Open Source Energy Modeling (May 2020)